AmaniAli95/billplz-onpay-transaction-scraper/README.md

 ```bash
 python main.py
 ```
-The script will handle everything, from logging into your Billplz account to downloading data, conducting thorough analysis, and saving the resul
+The script will handle everything, from logging into your Billplz account to downloading data, conducting thorough analysis, and saving the result

+## Function Structure

 ## Configuration
 ```main.py```: This is the main script that orchestrates the entire automation process.
 It contains functions for web scraping, data analysis, and data processing.